How to install PICR

 I’m personally using Nginx Proxy manager but any of them will work fine.

-If you are planning on making this accessible over the internet (rather than just playing around with it within your home network) you should definitely set up a reverse proxy.
-Set BASE_URL to the reverse proxy address.
+If you are planning on making this accessible over the internet (rather than just playing around with it within your

 Environment variables